TaherAhmedAshraf/express-router/README.md

 Again, if you have a folder inside your route folder, It will also route the files inside that folder directory.
 In that case path will be like this- `prefix + directory_name + file_name`

-Suppose we have a directory "hello" inside our route folder, And iniside hello we have a route file `status.js`.
+Suppose we have a directory "hello" inside our route folder, And inside hello we have a route file `status.js`.
 So the path will be - `/hello/status`.

 ```js
 // /index.js